nhost/nhost/docs/docs/reference/cli.md

 nhost init
 ```

-If you already have a Nhost app in Nhost Cloud you can use that app as a starting point with the following command:
+If you already have a Nhost app in Nhost Cloud you can use that app as a starting point by appending `--remote` to the command.

+This will pull the database migrations and Hasura metadata from the Nhost Cloud app locally for you to use as a starting point.

 ```
 nhost init --remote